 Only share your address when a trade has been accepted by the other party.
 Never just offer up your address without a trade agreement solidified.
 If possible, set up a P.O. box for coupon trades or get them sent to your work, to avoid having to give out your home address.

 Only trade coupons that you obtained legally.
 No fraudulent coupons, such as tear pad coupons that you have photocopied.
 Any coupon trading group you do this in will ban you for good (and if you do something illegal, such as photocopy coupons, you could likely get in trouble with the law, too!).

 Only trade coupons on reputable websites or with people you know personally, such as friends & family.
-On the MapleMoney Coupon Trading Page, we are very adamant of maintaining a safe environment for our traders.
+On the MapleMoney Coupon Trading Page, we are very adamant about maintaining a safe environment for our traders.
 We are constantly removing fake accounts and are blacklisting members that are just scammers.
-Therefor, our trading page is full of very trustworthy coupon traders!
+Therefore, our trading page is full of very trustworthy coupon traders!

 Save all messages until you receive your end of the trade.
 Just in case there is an issue with you receiving your coupons, you need to have a record of your messages with the other party if the admin of a trading page/forum will be able to help you.

 If a trade does go bad, you will have all the evidence you need to back up your claim.
 Although you may not be able to get your end of the trade back, you will at least be able to inform other coupon traders of this scammer that has taken advantage of you.
 Make sure you report this person to the admin of the page/forum you belong so that they can be added to the blacklist.